Skip to main content

 Special stamp to mark the anniversary

 In addition to swisstopo, Swiss Post is also honouring the long-standing work of the swisstopo flight service with a special stamp.
-This will be available for purchase at all post offices from 7 May 2026.
+This will be available for purchase online and at all post offices from 7 May 2026.

 Federal Office of Topography swisstopo